 EDITOR’S NOTE: This article has been updated and a comment added from a source to explain more accurately how the microgrid works during emergencies.

-Meg Wilcox is an environmental journalist covering energy, sustainability, science, business and food.
-Her writing has appeared in The Boston Globe, National Geographic, Ensia Magazine, Civil Eats, Greenbiz and more.
-Previously she worked in communications at Ceres and the Acadia Center.
+Meg Wilcox is a Boston-based environmental journalist covering energy, sustainability, science, business and food.
+Her writing has appeared in The Boston Globe, National Geographic, Scientific American, Ensia Magazine, Environmental Health News and more.